IBM/z_ansible_collections_doc/source/help/getting-support.rst

 * You obtained the collections through Ansible Automation Platform (AAP).
 * You have AAP entitlement for z/OS.
 * The collection is certified content.
-To learn more, see `certified-validated-ibm-z`_.
+To learn more, see :ref:`certified-validated-ibm-z`.

 If you are entitled to enterprise support, start with Red Hat.
 In some cases, Red Hat might ask you to open a ticket with IBM.